IndiaOfficial Name: Republic of India

 India, the world's largest democracy, has a very diverse population, geography, and climate.
 It is the world's second most populous country, as well as the seventh largest in area.
 Tourist facilities offer varying degrees of comfort.
 Amenities are widely available in large cities and tourist areas.
 Read the Department of State’s Fact Sheet on India for additional information.

 Entry, Exit & Visa Requirements

 All U.S. citizens need a valid passport and valid Indian visa to enter and exit India for any purpose (also see Special Circumstances section below).
-Visitors, including those on official U.S. government business, must apply for visas at an Indian embassy or consulate abroad before entering the country.
+Most visitors, including those on official U.S. government business, must apply for visas at an Indian embassy or consulate abroad before entering the country.
 U.S. citizens seeking to enter India solely for tourist purposes, and who plan to stay no longer than 30 days, may apply for an electronic travel authorization at least four days prior to their arrival in lieu of applying for a tourist visa at an Indian embassy or consulate.
 Please visit the Indian government's website for electronic travel authorization for additional information regarding the eligibilities and requirements for this type of visa.
 Without the electronic travel authorization, which must be obtained at least four days prior to arrival, visas are not available upon arrival for U.S. citizens.
 If you do not have a valid passport and visa you may be immediately deported.
 The U.S. Embassy and Consulates General in India cannot assist you if you arrive without proper documentation.
 Please carry photocopies of the bio-data page of your U.S. passport and the pages containing the Indian visa and Indian immigration stamps.
 If your passport is lost or stolen, copies will help you apply for a replacement passport and an exit visa from the Indian government.
 Replacing a lost visa, which is required in order to exit the country, may take three to four business days.

 U.S. citizens of Pakistani origin or descent are subject to administrative processing and should expect additional delays when applying for Indian visas.